alexbepple/kiss-and-type/README.md

 # Hacking

 * `yarn run check` lints and runs tests
+* `npm run release` checks and publishes using pika
+  * cannot be run with `yarn`

 Typical concerns

 * semantics: use enhancer or not?
-** hypothesis: in most cases probably yes
+  * hypothesis: in most cases probably yes